wehlutyk/thesis/content/1-introduction-3-cogsoc.md

 In a strikingly parallel movement to the debate on the interaction of genes and environment, the cognitive units of analysis have been debated along two broad dimensions [@chemero_after_2008]:

-- The boundaries of cognition: are cognitive processes brain-bound, do they extend to the body, or do they include the environment or the surrounding (cognitive) organisms, and if so in what sense [@clark_extended_1998;@menary_extended_2010].
+- The boundaries of cognition:
+  Are cognitive processes brain-bound, do they extend to the body, or do they include the environment or the surrounding (cognitive) organisms, and if so in what sense [@clark_extended_1998;@menary_extended_2010]?
-- The explanatory approach and metaphor to adopt: are cognitive systems best described through a computational metaphor, with a mechanistic explanation where a system is separated into components that each fulfil a function, the combination of which can explain the activity of the system;
+- The explanatory approach and metaphor to adopt:
+  Are cognitive systems best described through a computational metaphor, with a mechanistic explanation where a system is separated into components that each fulfil a function, the combination of which can explain the activity of the system?
-  or are they best described through a dynamical approach, that is with sets of differential equations that describe the dynamics of coupling between variables in the system, be they high-level [e.g. coordination in bodily movements, @kelso_haken-kelso-bunz_2008] or low-level [e.g. decision-making dynamics, @busemeyer_decision_1993].
+  Or are they best described through a dynamical approach, that is with sets of differential equations that describe the dynamics of coupling between variables in the system, be they high-level [e.g. coordination in bodily movements, @kelso_haken-kelso-bunz_2008] or low-level [e.g. decision-making dynamics, @busemeyer_decision_1993]?

 In treating these two questions, the extended, embedded, embodied and enactive approaches to cognitive science (so-called "4E") have argued to various degrees that cognitive processes are not brain- or body-bound, and do not necessarily involve abstract information processing mechanisms of which the brain would be an implementation.
 Instead, cognition has increasingly been described as a situated activity supported and co-constituted by its environment.